zeya2u9/PTPerf/PT_Client_Server_Setup/PT1/readme.txt

 Side Note1:we used obfs4 before it became lyrebird by Tor Project (https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/lyrebird).
-Side Note2: You can also setup obfs4 client and server by following the steps present in the readme of obfs4 repository instead of following above steps
+Side Note2: You can also set up the obfs4 client and server by following the steps present in the readme of the obfs4 repository instead of following the above steps
 Obfs4 - https://github.com/Yawning/obfs4.git